ZJTAN97/learning_spring/microservices/README.md

 ## Spring Cloud Config Server

-- Provides service and client-side suppport for externalized configuration in a distributed system
+- Provides service and client-side support for externalized configuration in a distributed system
 - With config server, you have a central place to manage external properties for applications across all environments.